benevolent-games/slate/readme.md

     <my-light-component></my-light-component>
   </section>
   ```
+  - the camel case names like `MyComponentName` are automatically `dashify`'d into `my-component-name`

-### let registration happen all in one place
+#### psa: let component dom registration happen all in one place

-- now you can use slate's `apply` functions to manipulate components en masse
+- this opens the door for you to use slate's `apply` functions to manipulate components en masse
 - for example, apply a css theme *into the shadow dom* for all of the components:
   ```ts
   import {apply, css, register_to_dom} from "@benev/slate"